-2.38.
-GS-R-3 paragraphs 5.12 through 5.19 states:

-Documents shall be controlled. ...It shall be ensured that document users are aware of and use appropriate and correct documents. ...

-Changes to documents shall be reviewed and recorded and shall be subject to the same level of approval as the documents themselves. ...

-Controls shall be used to ensure that products do not bypass the required verification activities. ...
+- 2.38.
+GS-R-3Reference [2], paragraphs 5.12 through to 5.19 states: - "Documents shall be controlled. ...It shall be ensured that document users are aware of and use appropriate and correct documents. ... - "Changes to documents shall be reviewed and recorded and shall be subject to the same level of approval as the documents themselves. ... - "Controls shall be used to ensure that products do not bypass the required verification activities. ...

-Products shall be identified to ensure their proper use.
-Where traceability is a requirement, the organization shall control and record the unique identification of the product.
+"Products shall be identified to ensure their proper use.
+Where traceability is a requirement, the organization shall control and record the unique identification of the product."

 2.39.
-In GS-R-3, Ref.
-[4] these topics are discussed under the heading of control of documents, control of products, and control of records.
-For engineering activities the control of documents and products is more commonly grouped under the heading of configuration management.
-The GS-R-3 requirements for control of records also apply to documents under configuration management, although some records may be controlled separately from the configuration management systems, e.g., by a separate records management system.
-GS-G-3.1, Ref.
-[5] and GS-G-3.5, Ref.
-[6] provide additional recommendations on the four topics identified in paragraph 2.38.
+In GS R 3, Ref.
+[24] these topics are discussed addressed under the heading of control of documents, control of products; and control of records.
+For engineering activities the control of documents and of products is more commonly grouped under the heading of configuration management.
+The GS R 3 requirements of Ref.
+[2] for control of records also apply to documents under configuration management, although some records may be controlled separately from the configuration management systems, e.g., by a separate records management system.
+GS G 3.1, References: [53] and GS G 3.5, Ref.
+[64] provide additional recommendations on the four topics identified indicated in para. paragraph 2.38.

 2.40.
-Objectives of configuration management during the life cycle of I&C systems include:
+The Oobjectives of configuration management during the life cycledevelopment processes for of like Systems include the following:

-- To identify all items under configuration management, i.e. documents, I&C products and associated records, - To provide for secure storage and retrieval of configuration items, - To identify dependencies and relationships between items under configuration management, - To identify all changes of items under configuration management, - To prevent the inadvertent and unauthorized modifications of items under configuration management, - To ensure continued conformance with the design bases, - To define configuration baselines, i.e. configuration of mutually compatible and consistent components of an item in every hierarchical level of configuration under configuration management.
+- To identify Identification of all items under for which configuration management is required, i.e. documents, I&C products and associated records: - To provide Provision for secure storage and retrieval of configuration items; - To identifyIdentification of dependencies and relationships between items under configuration management; - To identify Identification of all changes of items under configuration management; - To preventPrevention of the inadvertent and unauthorized modifications of items under configuration management25 - To ensure Ensuring continued conformance with the design basies; - To defineSpecification of baselines for configuration-baselines, i.e. the configuration of mutually compatible and consistent components of for an item in at every hierarchical level of configuration under configuration management.